zacharygriffee/protoplex/README.md

 Primarily to remove node dependency.
 As well, custom protocol as protoplex can be used for many layers of communication that might need different underlying protocols.

+If channel with same id and protocol is created and unique = false, error is thrown instead of trying to run open on null.

 ## Usage
 ```js
 import SecretStream from '@hyperswarm/secret-stream'